rw3iss/nestjs-gen/readme.md

 The generated class files will automatically reference each other through imports and injections.

-For now it will only generate TypeScript files (normal JS todo/soon).
+For now it will only generate TypeScript files (normal JS todo).

 ## Install: